Crohn’s disease is a chronic condition that causes inflammation in your digestive tract, primarily in your small and large intestines.

 Conditions such as syphilis and chlamydia can cause STI colitis.
 These causes are sexually transmitted.
 However, there is no link between STIs and Crohn’s disease.

 Research does suggest a strong genetic component to Crohn’s disease.
-If you have a close family member, like a parent or sibling, with Crohn’s, you are more likely to get the condition due to shared genes, according to the National Institute of Diabetes and Digestive and Kidney Diseases
+If you have a close family member, like a parent or sibling, with Crohn’s, you are more likely to get the condition due to shared genes, according to the

 Crohn’s disease also has varying levels of severity among people that may have some link to genetics.
 Some people experience frequent flare-ups, while others do not, and some with Crohn’s disease respond well to medications while others do not.